Stocks Mini Rally Falters - UrduPoint

 Equities have been volatile in recent weeks as investors weigh up interest rate hikes and global recession risks against the reopening of China's economy.

-Thursday's reaction of investors to good economic news was the opposite the day before, which a bigger-than-expected jump in US consumer confidence this month sent stocks soaring.
+Thursday's reaction of investors to good economic news was the opposite the day before, when a bigger-than-expected jump in US consumer confidence this month sent stocks soaring.

-All three main indices on Wall Street ended more than one percent higher Wednesday.
+All three main indices on Wall Street ended more than one percent higher on Wednesday.

 Asian stocks took their cue from those gains, led by Hong Kong which rose by more than two percent with tech firms tracking their US counterparts higher and property stocks boosted by comments from top Chinese officials pledging support for the beleaguered sector.